 dpai were engaged by the Anglican Diocese of Niagara to develop a strategy for sustainability of their Cathedral Place site.
 Fund for upkeep of the historically designated Cathedral were dwindling and a sustainable source of funds were required to save the building.
 The resultant mixed use development will provide this sustainability.
 The Diocese has partnered with Windmill Developments from Ottawa, and dpai have partnered with RAW design from Toronto.

+The Centurion apartment building is a rare example of the private sector building designed to Passive House standards.
 This 9 storey, 73 unit development will add needed density to the former Town of Dundas.
 The design incorporates natural limestone into the facade, taking cues from the historical Town Hall across the street.
 Fenestration patterns are sympathetic to the tradition of industrial warehouse architecture in the immediate area.
 In addition to the design of the building, DPAI prepared the Urban Design Brief.

 dpai assisted living hope Christian assembly in converting a 1960’s warehouse in Hamilton’s east end into a second campus for the church.
 Participatory design sessions were carefully designed to assist in programming the space and in determining budgets and scope of various project phases.

 The design included exterior upgrades and a full interior renovation.
 The exterior corrugated metal cladding was repaired and repainted to give the building an upgraded look.
 A new building entrance was introduced at the rear along with a new large window that floods the common areas of the foyer and café with natural light and views of the green escarpment backdrop.
 The existing building interior was gutted down to its structure and new programmatic zones and spaces were arranged into volumes with a clear diagram that accommodate the diverse needs of the congregation.